 In the 2018 YA adaptation The Kissing Booth, teenager Elle (Joey King) finds her life turned totally upside down when she decides to run a kissing booth and unexpectedly ends up locking lips with her secret crush.

-In the film's sequel The Kissing Booth 2 (released on Netflix July 24), Elle juggles a long-distance relationship with her dreamy boyfriend, university applications with her best friend, and a new friendship with a handsome classmate that could change everything...
+In the film's sequel The Kissing Booth 2, Elle juggles a long-distance relationship with her dreamy boyfriend, university applications with her best friend, and a new friendship with a handsome classmate that could change everything...

 Isn’t It Romantic

 Isn't It Romantic stars Rebel Wilson as New York City architect Natalie, who works hard to get noticed at her job but is more likely to be asked to deliver coffee and bagels than to design the city’s next skyscraper.

 Natalie is a lifelong cynic when it comes to love, but after she has an encounter with a mugger that renders her unconscious, she wakes up to a world where everything around her plays out like a clichéd romantic comedy.

 Liam Hemsworth, Adam Devine, and Priyanka Chopra also star.